 If you have been finding clients on your own without the helo of a freelancing platform, you could use PayPal or Venmo.
 They are both very simple to send and receive money.
 There are other services out there, but you will need to decide what is a good product market fit for your business.

 If you use Quickbooks or Freshbooks for your bookkeeping, there are payment and invoicing options built-in that you are able to utilize.

 You can also use payment processors like Square or my favorite Stripe.
 The fees aren't crazy to use them, and they have all the bells and whistles.

 This definitely varies, but I wouldn't charge less than $1,500 for a basic three-page site.
 Honestly, you are going to want to be charging between $2,000 to $2,500 per project.
 Ultimately, it depends on the complexity and functionality of the website your client wants.

 It is highly advisable to charge a flat rate for each project with your deliverables and responsibilities clearly stated in a contract.
 You can also charge an hourly rate for any deliverables that go past the discussed requirements in the contract.
 You could bill upwards of $50 or $60 per hour for any extra work that you do beyond the scope of the original project.

 No, you do not need to learn to code to build websites.
 However, I believe that it will help a lot.
 I would recommend learning HTML and CSS, because you will be able to customize so much.
 If you need any help there, don't hesitate to reach out!

 There are an endless supply of side hustles out there.
 If you choose Web Design it could be one of the most lucrative and rewarding.
 There is a shortage of people with skills in this area, and everyday more and more businesses are going online and need these services.
-That means demand is sky-high and the rewards are great!
+That means demand is on a rocket and the rewards are great!

 That means skip the crafts and start doing something that can make you real money, real fast!